 Coronavirus on surfaces

 One study has looked at the survival of SARS-CoV-2 on copper, cardboard, stainless steel and plastic, and in aerosol form.
-In temperatures between 21℃ and 23℃ in controlled humidity (40%), SARS-CoV-2 was found to be stable on plastic and stainless steel for up to 72 hours, although the amount of viable virus decreased over this time by a couple of thousand-fold.
+In temperatures between 21C and 23C in controlled humidity (40 per cent), SARS-CoV-2 was found to be stable on plastic and stainless steel for up to 72 hours, although the amount of viable virus decreased over this time by a couple of thousand-fold.

 On copper, no viable virus was left after four hours, while on cardboard no virus was left after 24 hours.
 As an aerosol, half the virus died every 1.2 hours.
 Another short paper stated that no active virus remained after three hours on paper or tissue or after 48 hours on cloth or wood.

 Controlled laboratory experiments such as these are helpful to suggest what could happen, but need to be combined with direct observational studies to understand what does happen in the real world.
-For example, a study conducted in a Chinese hospital found that virus could indeed survive on everyday objects, detecting it on 20% of self-service printers and hand-sanitiser dispensers; 17% of desktop keyboards; and 16% of doorknobs, albeit in a setting where a lot of patients were known to be infected.
+For example, a study conducted in a Chinese hospital found that virus could indeed survive on everyday objects, detecting it on 20 per cent of self-service printers and hand-sanitiser dispensers; 17 per cent of desktop keyboards; and 16 per cent of doorknobs, albeit in a setting where a lot of patients were known to be infected.

 These are really interesting results, but how do they relate to cricket balls?
 The likelihood is not much, because scientific experiments are necessarily very precise.
 Without a relevant experiment, the notion that a cricket ball is a natural vector of disease is an untested assertion.
 So how could we confirm the prime minister’s claim?